 Using the design space concept for a configured solution offers significant speed benefits.
 The design space concept can be as quick as 10 weeks in total, from concept, design and delivery which results in significant time savings compared to a customized solution.

-Within Parker domnick hunter’s bioprocessing design space, a toolbox of validated parts has been tested for quality and performance, and specifications are known.
+Within Parker’s bioprocessing design space, a toolbox of validated parts has been tested for quality and performance, and specifications are known.
 The supply is backed up and extra parts are kept in stock.
 Having a design space saves lead time, improves quality, performance and reliability of the supply chain.

-This post was contributed by Guy Matthews, Market Development Manager at Parker Bioscience Division, UK.
+This post was contributed by Guy Matthews, Market Development Manager at Parker Bioscience Filtration, UK.